malachid/ao-android-curriculum-server/README.md

 * Install [ngrok](https://ngrok.com/)
 * make sure you have run `ngrok authtoken <YOURAUTHTOKEN>` at least once
 * run `ngrok http 4567`
+* After connecting to the server endpoint via the tunnel, access the dashboard at [http://localhost:4040](http://localhost:4040)

 ### Examples